 With American Depository Receipts, investors buy the stocks from US banks that purchase a bulk of shares from the foreign company through a custodian bank in the home country.
 The US bank then bundles the shares and reissues them on the New York Stock Exchange (NYSE) and NASDAQ.
-Investing in ADRs gives investors a more diversified portfolio and protects them from political, currency and inflationary risks.
+Investing in ADRs can give investors a more diversified portfolio and protect them from political, currency and inflationary risks.

 Examples of ADRs